ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ot fat-­
-tlt t f om filed salt pork is the best--but
-if not convenient, lard slightly salted will
-nswe~ i r; put in the apples--cover and fry
-tilt ;of. tlhen reimove the cover and brown
-th-it nicely.
 -Our recipe for curing meat.-To one
 g:.lin of wvatertake l~ lbs. of salt; I lb.
 s~a tr; oz. of saltpeter; , oz. of pota.!